pcubillos/pyratbay/docs/cookbooks/wasp18b/eclipse_retrieval.rst

 the latests opacity sources for these species from ExoMol and HITEMP.

 The current recommendation for sampled cross sections for JWST retrievals is to adopt a resolution :math:`R>20.000`.
-So, here we will use a cross section grid at :math:`R=25.000`, sampling from :math:`0.35-10.5` μm in wavelength (to cover the spectral range of the data), from :math:`500-4000` K in temperature, and from :math:`100-1.0^{-9}` bar in pressure.
+So, here we will use a cross section grid at :math:`R=25.000`, sampling from :math:`0.35-10.5` μm in wavelength (to cover the spectral range of the data), :math:`500-4000` K in temperature, and from :math:`100-1.0^{-9}` bar in pressure.

-Now, beware that cross section files have many assumptions baked into them.
-In addition, one might need to adjust the ranges or sampling resolution of the grid for specific project.
-Thus, below there are two options, (a) download and use already made the cross-section files (b) compute your own cross sections starting from the line-list files (where you can customize at will).
+Now, be aware that cross sections always have assumptions baked into them.
+Below you can find ready-to-use cross sections and their assumptions.

+..
+Alternatively, if you need to adjust the ranges or sampling resolution for a specific project, compute your own cross sections starting from the line-list files (where you can customize at will).

 .. tab-set::